FindingTheInvisibleHand/electric-companies-USA/README.md

 ## 📈 Portfolio Construction

 To complement the fundamental analysis, the project constructs a **Markowitz efficient portfolio** using selected utility stocks.
-While this exercise is largely academic—given the lack of cross-sector diversification—it provides insight into:
+While this exercise is largely academic, given the lack of cross-sector diversification, it provides insight into:

 * Risk concentration within the utility sector
 * Volatility reduction through intra-sector allocation